-To ensure that the servo has been properly set to 0°, first insert the servo arm into the servo shaft and then gently rotate to a different angle.
+To ensure that the servo has been properly set to 0°, first insert the rocker arm into the servo shaft and then gently rotate the rocker arm to a different angle.

 Follow the instructions on the assembly foldout, insert the battery holder cable and turn the power switch to the ON.
 Wait for 1-2 minutes, there will be a sound to indicate that the Raspberry Pi boots successfully.

 If you get an error, try re-enabling the Raspberry Pi’s I2C port, see: I2C Configuration.

 Next, plug the servo cable into the P11 port as follows.

 At this point you will see the servo arm rotate to a specific position (0°).
 If the servo arm does not return to 0°, press the RST button to restart the Robot HAT.